Alennn07/lightup-catholic-youth/scripts/README.md

 -- Copy and paste the content of daily-bible-verse-complete-setup.sql
 ```

+## 📊 **Analytics & Development**
+- **`dev/scripts/add-analytics-tables.sql`** - Analytics tables for Youth Groups (moved to dev folder)

 ## 📝 **Note**
 All old development scripts have been cleaned up.
 Only production-ready scripts remain.
+Development and testing scripts are now organized in the `dev/` folder.